 A dental crown is an easy procedure, but not all people see it that way.

-It is more complicated to some people because of the anxiety.
+It is more complicated for some people because of the anxiety.
 So, it will be a good idea to communicate it to your dentist.

 You can bring your Music during the Procedure